networknext/next/docs/clone_next_repository.md

 To get started you need to fork the 'next' repository to create your own version of the Network Next codebase.

-1. Create your own github account and organization if necessary.
+1. Create your own github account and organization if necessary at github.com

 2. Navigate to the http://github.com/networknext/next repository